Klopp signs new five-year contract at Liverpool | Goal.com

 Klopp signs new five-year contract at Liverpool

-Jurgen Klopp has signed a contract extension that will keep him at Liverpool until 2024.
+Jurgen Klopp has signed a new contract that will keep him at Liverpool until 2024.

 The Reds boss has ended speculation he may exit the club when his current deal expires in 2022, and says he “couldn’t contemplate” leaving.